MilaSan/resume/README.md

 * Team management of 120 people including contractors and permanent staff (99% retention rate).
 * Developed social media strategies and business recommendations resulting in $200K of savings for SB clients.

+Cannes Water Symposium, France - Cannes, Côte d’Azur Marketing in South America honored as Proposer of a UNESCO Chair | January 2006 – December 2009
+* Researched and identified dozens of key LatAm participants, business opportunities, supporting travel organization, meetings, including with the media.

+## PROJECTS

 Entertainment Engineering Lab, UFRJ, Brazil - Rio de Janeiro, RJ Project manager | September 2009 – December 2016
 * Public speaker and panelist for annual event with an audience of 400 students/year bringing first foreign speakers from 2013 on.